-Long-term incentives to the Executive Board members in previous years are disclosed in the table on page 137.
+Long-term incentives to the Executive Board members in previous years are disclosed in the table ING shares held by members of the Executive Board.

 Employee stock options

 The table below contains information on the outstanding employee stock options and the movements during the financial year of employee stock options held by the members of the Executive Board as of 31 December 2018, which were all awarded to these board members in roles within ING prior to their appointment to the Executive Board.